Should your employees sign noncompete agreements?

-On behalf of Kadish & Anthony Law Group posted in Business Formation & Transactions on Thursday, February 1, 2018.
+On behalf of Kadish & Associates Law Group posted in Business Formation & Transactions on Thursday, February 1, 2018.

 Many business owners require all new hires to sign noncompete agreements as a condition of their employment.
 These contracts are legally binding agreements stating the employees shall not become competitors with their former employer after the employee leaves the company.